 • A critical impact angle (CIA) should be determined and used for each test, consistent with the manner in which the feature will commonly be oriented in service with respect to traffic.
 For a given test and the attendant range of vehicular impact angles, the CIA is the angle within this range judged to have the greatest potential for causing a failure when the test is assessed by the recommended evaluation criteria.
-To determine the CIA, the in-service orientation of the support(s) and attendant breakaway feature(s) if used, the work zone traffic control device(s), or the utility pole must first be established with respect to the normal direction of traffic.
-Then the CIA should be selected from a 0- to 20-deg impact angle envelope, as measured from the normal direction of traffic (see Figure 3.5).
-If the feature is commonly used at locations where impacts from a larger envelope are possible (such as at or near an intersection, or in a narrow median), it should be tested at the CIA within that envelope.
-If it is not apparent what the CIA is, it may be appropriate to test at each potential CIA.
-For example, if the feature can be struck from the front and rear, tests at CIAs consistent with these approach directions may be appropriate.
-(See discussion in Section 2.3.2.3 relative to special orientations for work zone traffic control devices.)
+To determine the CIA, the in-service orientation of the support(s) and attendant breakaway feature(s) if used, the work zone traffic control

-See discussion in Section 3.2.2.2.
+^e See discussion in Section 3.2.2.2.

-1See discussion in Section 3.2.2.1 relative to nonredirective crash cushions. ^e Criteria in parenthesis are optional.
+'See discussion in Section 3.2.2.1 relative to nonredirective crash cushions.

+^e Criteria in parenthesis are optional.